Skip to main content

 Watch the Replay

-The South Dakota Art Museum Guild invites you to join us via Zoom for the fifth program of the 2021-2022 Guild Program Series - open to the public and Guild members - featuring Pat Crawford, Director of the South Dakota State University School of Design.
+The South Dakota Art Museum Guild invites you to join us via Zoom for the fifth program of the 2021-2022 Guild Program Series - open to the public and Guild members - featuring Pat Crawford, director of the South Dakota State University School of Design.

-February 12, 10 a.m.-1 p.m.: Stop by the South Dakota Art Museum and the South Dakota Agricultural Heritage Museum to enjoy a FREE Family Day!
+Feb.
+12, 10 a.m.-1 p.m.: Stop by the South Dakota Art Museum and the South Dakota Agricultural Heritage Museum to enjoy a FREE Family Day!
 Each museum will have Valentine’s themed Take & Make art activities.
 Make them in the museum or take them home to enjoy later.
 Thanks to the South Dakota Art Museum Guild for hosting this fun event!

 Park at either museum and walk (it’s a 2-block walk down Medary Avenue).